+Source: Air & Noise Compliance 2006.

 Audible Noise Changes

 Studies have shown that the smallest perceptible change in sound level for a person with normal hearing sensitivity is approximately 3 decibels.
 A change of at least 5 decibels would be noticeable and likely would evoke a community reaction.
 A 10-decibel increase is subjectively heard as a doubling in loudness and would most certainly cause a community response.
 Noise levels decrease as the distance from the noise source to the receiver increases.
 Noise generated by a stationary noise source, or “point source,” would decrease by approximately 6 decibels over hard surfaces and 9 decibels over soft surfaces for each doubling of the distance.
 For example, if a noise source produces a noise level of 89 dBA at a reference distance of 50 feet, then the noise level would be 83 dBA at a distance of 100 feet from the noise source, 77 dBA at a distance of 200 feet, and so on over hard surfaces.
 Generally, noise is most audible when traveling along direct line-of-sight.
 Barriers, such as walls, berms, or buildings that break the line-of-sight between the source and the receiver greatly reduce noise levels from the source because sound can reach the receiver only by bending over the top of the barrier (diffraction).
 Sound barriers can reduce sound levels by up to 20 dBA.
 If a barrier, however, is not high or long enough to break the line-of-sight from the source to the receiver, its effectiveness is greatly reduced.